Steam is a gaseous form of liquid.

 06) The latent heat of vaporization decrease with the increase of pressure and temperature but the sensible enthalpy increases under this condition.

-07) The total heat (Enthalpy) of dry saturated vapor increases with increase in saturation temperature.
+07) The total heat (Enthalpy) of dry saturated vapor increases with an increase in saturation temperature.

-After certain saturation temperature, the rate of increase in sensible enthalpy is less than the rate of decrease in latent enthalpy and hence, the enthalpy of dry saturated vapor decreases.
+After a certain saturation temperature, the rate of increase in sensible enthalpy is less than the rate of decrease in latent enthalpy, and hence, the enthalpy of dry saturated vapor decreases.

 This will continue to happen until the saturation temperature is reached when the latent enthalpy becomes zero and the enthalpy of dry saturated vapor becomes equal to the sensible heat.